info441-wi21/course_info/README.md

 Instructor: [Kyle Thayer](http://kylethayer.com)

-TA's: William Kwok
+TA's: William Kwok, Chris Forbes

-(The team wants to thank [Dave Stearns](https://www.linkedin.com/in/david-stearns-09a27319/) for making their material available as a base for this course and [Nigini Oliveira](http://nigini.me/) for his advice and version of the course repo.
+(The team wants to thank [Dave Stearns](https://www.linkedin.com/in/david-stearns-09a27319/) for making their material available as a base for this course and [Nigini Oliveira](http://nigini.me/) for his advice and version of the course repo.)

 ### Office Hours
 Office: Online!

-Office Hours: TBD
+Office Hours:

-Or email or message me to schedule separately
+  Kyle: TBD Or email or message me to schedule separately
+  Will: TBD
+  Chris: Monday 2pm-4pm, Wednesday 2pm-4pm

 ## Communication